 Staff Positions and Primary Responsibilities

-Speech Therapy Assistant – Carries out objectives to enhance the quality of communication of the clients served.
+Speech Therapy Aide – Carries out objectives to enhance the quality of communication of the clients served.

 Occupational Therapist Assistant (OTA) – Carries out many of the services recommended in the occupational therapy evaluations while working directly with the clients.